musslebot/pyrecon/README.txt

 Date Created: 3/7/2013
 Authors: Michael Musslewhite, Larry Lindsey

-** THIS DISTRIBUTION IS STILL IN DEVELOPMENT, BUGS ARE LIKELY TO EXIST **

 PyRECONSTRUCT provides easy access to XML files associated with the program RECONSTRUCT.
 This package should also be used to develop scripts/programs for various tasks that use these XML files.
 Included examples are mergeTool for merging multiple RECONSTRUCT series